Cam0505/4DStack/dbt/README.md

 - **Sources**:
   - `rick_and_morty`: Characters, episodes, and locations.
-  - `openlibrary`: Book, author, and subject metadata.
-  - `Beverages`: Beverages, ingredient, and glass.
-  - `GSheets`: Google Sheets stock data.
-  - `Meals`: Meals, ingredient, and country.
   - `geo`: City and country location metadata.
-  - `uv`, `weather`: Environmental data like UV index and weather stats.
+  - `weather`: Environmental data like weather stats.

 - **Transformations**:
   - Each source has a corresponding staging layer with column renames, typing, and documentation.